SangLeNguyen/Burger-Builder-Web/README.md

 # Burger-Builder-Web
-The web app used React JS to build, it simulate the burger elements.
+The web app used React JS to build, it simulate the hamburger builder